davidnnaji/J1708_T4/README.md

 [MS Thesis]()

 # Limitations
-I am a mechanical engineer doing programmer things.
+I'm a mechanical engineer doing programmer things.
 After writing this, I learned *how to* and *how to not* do stuff in C/C++.
 Bear in mind, even though my code has been unit tested, reviewed, and deployed on actual vehicle hardware, my code would certainly benefit from many more improvements.
-If you are interested in improving the work, feel free to start an issue or reach out to me anytime!
+If you are interested in contributing, feel free to start an issue or reach out to me anytime!

 > ⚠️ **TL;DR** Be warned - the performance of this library is limited.